amit-an-ctrl/Demo-repo/README.md

 # Demo-repo
-This is a demo repository.
+So this is how it is done